 1. Confinement is being used as a strategy in the conflict

-Confinement is a strategy used by non-state armed actors to exert control especially in hard to reach areas where the state is absent.
+Confinement is a strategy used by organised armed actors to exert control, especially in hard-to-reach areas where the state is absent.
 Whoever controls the population also controls the territory and illicit economies.
 Threats, the use of landmines, killings, sexual violence, armed violence and the imposition of curfews are intended to restrict the mobility of populations.
 A confined community is a trapped community.

 2. A record number of people have been forced into confinement

-Today, about 20,000 people remain confined in Colombia.
-During 2022, confinement exceeded the historical figures of the last 10 years due to territorial disputes between armed actors, according to the United Nations Office for the Coordination of Humanitarian Affairs (OCHA).
+As of December 2024, at least 138,400 people remained confined in Colombia.
+During 2024, the number of people confined exceeded the historical annual figures of the last 10 years due to territorial disputes between armed actors.

 3. Confinement and the struggle for survival

-According to the UN Refugee Agency, the threat to food security due to blockades of villages and the restriction of access to fields of crops and agricultural infrastructure is having devastating effects on the population.
+According to the UN refugee agency (UNHCR), the threat to food security due to blockades of villages and the restriction of access to fields of crops and agricultural infrastructure is having devastating effects on the population.

 4. Fear silences the population